Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 ## Content

+- Single-page application template called **Mentor** was used as blueprint for this project and can be viewed [here](https://bootstrapmade.com/mentor-free-education-bootstrap-theme/).

 - The quote on the home page comes from artist Frieda Khalo.

 - The text for sections was written by myself based on the materials provided by the artist.